Overview

 Side Effects

-When taken by mouth: Cinchona is LIKELY SAFE when used as a flavoring in tonic water and alcoholic beverages.
-But it is POSSIBLY UNSAFE when taken as a medicine.
+When taken by mouth: Cinchona is likely safe when used as a flavoring in tonic water and alcoholic beverages.
+But it is possibly unsafe when used as medicine.
 Cinchona products sold as over-the-counter (OTC) medicines are required to carry the warning, "Caution - discontinue use if ringing in the ears, deafness, skin rash, or visual disturbances occur."
-Cinchona contains quinine, which was banned by the U.S. Food and Drug Administration (FDA) from over-the-counter use because it causes serious side effects.
-In large amounts, cinchona is UNSAFE and can be deadly.
+Cinchona contains quinine, which was banned by the US FDA due to serious side effects.
+In large amounts, cinchona is likely unsafe and has been linked to fatal heart complications.

 Special Precautions and Warnings

-When taken by mouth: Cinchona is LIKELY SAFE when used as a flavoring in tonic water and alcoholic beverages.
-But it is POSSIBLY UNSAFE when taken as a medicine.
+When taken by mouth: Cinchona is likely safe when used as a flavoring in tonic water and alcoholic beverages.
+But it is possibly unsafe when used as medicine.
 Cinchona products sold as over-the-counter (OTC) medicines are required to carry the warning, "Caution - discontinue use if ringing in the ears, deafness, skin rash, or visual disturbances occur."
-Cinchona contains quinine, which was banned by the U.S. Food and Drug Administration (FDA) from over-the-counter use because it causes serious side effects.
-In large amounts, cinchona is UNSAFE and can be deadly.
-Pregnancy and breast-feeding: Don't use cinchona if you are pregnant or breast-feeding.
-There is some evidence that cinchona is UNSAFE to use when pregnant or breast-feeding.
+Cinchona contains quinine, which was banned by the US FDA due to serious side effects.
+In large amounts, cinchona is likely unsafe and has been linked to fatal heart complications.

 Stomach or intestinal ulcers: Don't use cinchona if you have ulcers.
 It might increase the risk of bleeding.

-Heart conditions such as long QT interval syndrome: Cinchona contains quinine and quinidine that can cause an irregular heartbeat and might increase the risk of irregular heartbeat in people with long QT syndrome.
+Heart conditions such as long QT interval syndrome: Cinchona contains quinine and quinidine.
+These chemicals can cause an irregular heartbeat and might increase the risk of irregular heartbeat in people with long QT syndrome.

 Myasthenia Gravis: Don't use cinchona if you have myasthenia gravis.
-It contains quinine and quinidine that can cause muscle weakness and make your condition worse.
+It contains quinine and quinidine, which might cause muscle weakness and make this condition worse.

-Surgery: Cinchona can slow blood clotting, so there is a concern that it might increase the risk of extra bleeding during and after surgery.
-There is also concern that quinidine in cinchona can increase the effects of muscle relaxants used during surgery.
+Surgery: Cinchona might slow blood clotting.
+This might increase the risk of extra bleeding during and after surgery.
 Stop using cinchona at least 2 weeks before a scheduled surgery.

 Interactions ?